Glossary of Terms

 Infrastructure

 The managed elements of interrelated systems that provide goods and services essential to enabling, sustaining or enhancing the living conditions of human communities.
 Infrastructure systems consist of built infrastructure, natural infrastructure, and the enabling environment.
 The guidance provided on Climate Insight is geared towards municipally owned and/or managed public infrastructure.
+Infrastructure types referred to in Solutions results refer to the infrastructure that the option increases resilience or reduces net emissions for.

 LCA (Life Cycle Assessment)